The London East End Food tour is one of many London walking tours and takes place in the Spitalfields district of Central and East London.

 When I lived in the UK at the turn of this millennium (anyone remember Y2K hysteria?), London was not notable for it’s food scene or any known gastronomic wonders of the modern world.

-Instead, it had a reputation for stuffy restaurants serving bland and uninspiring fare, a place where a curry and a beer was the most exciting thing on a menu for most people.
+Instead, it had a reputation for stuffy restaurants serving bland and uninspiring fare, a place where a curry and a beer was the most exciting thing on the menu for most people.
 A far cry from being one of the culinary capitals of the world that it is today.

 I asked around and searched online, finding a variety of guided walking tours on offer.
 Eventually I booked one with Eating London Food Tours.
 It was my first tour with them and I could not have had a better experience.
 My only regret is that I did not remember the name of the tour host.
 She was brilliant and remembered everyone’s name (shame on me!).

-I booked and paid for the East End Food tour on the Eating London website and received a confirmation with details on the same day.
+I booked and paid for the London East End Food tour on the Eating London website and received a confirmation with details on the same day.
 Further details regarding the meeting place location for my London food tour were received within 24 hours of booking.

 The tour operates from Monday to Saturday at 10:00 am, 10:45 am and 11:30 am.
 I loved the fact that they included a questionnaire about food preferences and allergies and that they subsequently accommodated my halaal food requirement and also made a substitution for the alcoholic beverage served at one stop.

-This guided walking London food tour takes place in Spitalfields, a former parish in the London Borough of Tower Hamlets.
+This guided walking Eating London tour takes place in Spitalfields, a former parish in the London Borough of Tower Hamlets.
 The area takes it’s name from the hospital and priory of St. Mary’s Spital that was built on the land around the twelfth century.

 Over the centuries the area was settled by numerous waves of immigrants.
 Spitalfields has been a melting pot of cultures; from the Huguenots (French Protestants) in 1687, the Irish silk weavers in the 1730’s to the Jewish influx from the late 19th century and lastly the Bangladeshi immigrants of the 20th century.

-One of the places of interest on the London food tour was what appeared to be an abandoned building on Brune Street.
+One of the places of interest on the London East End food tour was what appeared to be an abandoned building on Brune Street.
 It had an ornate front that declared that it was a soup kitchen for the Jewish poor from 1902.
 This soup kitchen operated for ninety years until 1992.

 As each wave of immigrants prospered and became wealthier and more influential they moved out to better neighbourhoods, leaving behind cheap accommodation for the next influx of immigrants.
 The Bangladeshi community still has a strong presence in this part of the city.
 The area is in the process of gentrification and has moved on from being a slum for marginalized immigrant communities, to being a sought after hub of hipsters, artists and young professionals.